Amplidyne: How an amplidyne works

-The amplidyne's frequency response is limited to low frequencies, it cannot even handle audio frequencies, so its use is limited to amplifying low frequency control signals in industrial processes.
+The amplidyne's frequency response is limited to low frequencies; it can't handle audio frequencies, so its use is limited to amplifying low frequency control signals in industrial processes.

 Historically, amplidynes were one of the first amplifiers to generate very high power (tens of kilowatts), allowing precise feedback control of heavy machinery.
 Vacuum tubes of reasonable size were unable to deliver enough power to control large motors, but vacuum tube circuits driving the input of an amplidyne could be used to boost small signals up to the power needed to drive large motors.
 Early (World War II era) gun tracking and radar systems used this approach.

-Amplidynes are now obsolete technology, replaced by modern power semiconductor electronic devices such as MOSFETs and IGBTs which can produce output power in the kilowatt range.
+Amplidynes have largely been replaced in most applications by modern power semiconductor devices, such as MOSFETs and IGBTs, which are capable of delivering output power in the kilowatt range.

 Use in gun mount control systems

 Amplidyne circuit as used in U.S. Navy naval gun control.
 This is a high-power position servo system.

 The amplidyne was first used in the US Navy in servo systems to control the electric motors rotating naval gun mounts, to aim the gun at a target.
 The system (diagram right) is a feedback control system in which a feedback signal from a sensor representing the current position of the gun is compared with the control signal which represents the desired position, and the difference is amplified by the amplidyne generator to turn the gun mount motor.
 The components are: